Ancient / Classical History

 In the 8th century B.C., rich farmers began exporting their goods: olive oil and wine.
 Such cash crops required an expensive initial investment.
 The poorer farmer was more limited in choice of crop, but he still could have continued to eke out a living, if only he had either rotated his crops or let his fields lie fallow.

 When land was mortgaged, hektemoroi (stone markers) were placed on the land to show the amount of debt.
 During the 7th century, these markers proliferated.
 The poorer wheat farmers lost their land.
 Laborers were free men who paid out 1/6th of all they produced.
 In the years of poor harvests, this wasn't enough to survive.
 To feed themselves and their families, laborers put up their bodies as collateral to borrow from their employers.
 Exorbitant interest plus living on less than 5/6ths of what was produced made it impossible to repay loans.
-Free men were being sold into slavery.
+Free men were being sold into enslavement.
 At the point at which a tyrant or revolt seemed likely, the Athenians appointed Solon to mediate.

 Relief in the Form of Solon

-Solon, a lyric poet and the first Athenian literary figure whose name we know, came from an aristocratic family which traced its ancestry back 10 generations to Hercules, according to Plutarch.
+Solon, a lyric poet, and the first Athenian literary figure whose name we know, came from an aristocratic family which traced its ancestry back 10 generations to Hercules, according to Plutarch.
 Aristocratic beginnings did not prevent him from fearing that someone of his class would try to become tyrant.
 In his reform measures, he pleased neither the revolutionaries who wanted the land redistributed nor the landowners who wanted to keep all their property intact.
 Instead, he instituted the seisachtheia by which he canceled all pledges where a man's freedom had been given as guarantee, freed all debtors from bondage, made it illegal to enslave debtors, and put a limit on the amount of land an individual could own.

 Plutarch records Solon's own words about his actions: